Apply CSRF in the PHP application to prevent CSRF attacks

 How to prevent CSRF attacks?

-The CSRF attacks can be prevented by generating a security token at the server-side.
+The attacks for CSRF in the PHP application can be prevented by generating a security token on the server side.
 This security token will then be verified when a form is submitted (or when a request is made).
-There is a term called “origin policy”, and it is important to keep the same-origin policy.
+There is a term called “origin-policy”, and it is important to keep the same-origin policy.
 If the origin policy is the same the attacker can’t even read the response that contains the token.

 Let’s apply CSRF in the PHP application to prevent CSRF attacks

-When using sessions we first have to start it using the code below:
+When using sessions we first have to start using the code below:

 <?php